Milton (NSW)

 AreaSearch analysis of employment trends sees Milton performing better than 85% of local markets assessed across Australia

-Milton has a skilled workforce with diverse sector representation.
-Its unemployment rate was 0.5% in the past year, with estimated employment growth of 3.7%.
+Milton's workforce is skilled with diverse sector representation.
+Its unemployment rate was 0.5% as of September 2025.
+Employment growth over the past year was estimated at 3.9%.

 Frequently Asked Questions - Employment